 10. Seattle, Washington

-Home to Starbucks, Amazon and Microsoft, Seattle knows a thing or two about entrepreneurship.
-Many tech entrepreneurs have been ditching the overcrowded Silicon Valley in favor of the Emerald City and with a wealth of capitol, young population, and natural setting it’s easy to see why.
+Home to Starbucks, Amazon, and Microsoft, Seattle knows a thing or two about entrepreneurship.
+Many tech entrepreneurs have been ditching the overcrowded Silicon Valley in favor of the Emerald City and with a wealth of capital, young population, and natural setting it’s easy to see why.
 Like it’s Pacific Northwestern sister city Portland, many Seattle residents prefer to support local businesses rather than large corporations (aka it’s full of hipsters) so if the rainy days don’t get you down than why not give Seattle a try?